 Lighting does wonders to the atmosphere of a room.
 For meditation zones, it’s best to avoid harsh, bright light as they tend to hinder you from reaching a deep meditative state.
 You can soften natural light with curtains or opt for adjustable overhead lighting fixtures.
 These will allow you to set the brightness down to as low as you want.
 There are also a number of special meditation lights that quickly transform a room, and come in a variety of designs and colors.
 But if you’re on a budget, surrounding yourself with several tea candles will give the same effect.

 Some people find it useful to incorporate aroma in their meditation areas.
 Scented candles, incense, and essential oils can help you get in the right state of mind and embed its effects more into your consciousness.
+The best scent for creating a spiritual atmosphere is definitely Nag Champa.
+Little is known about where it comes from, but what we do know is covered in this article on Nag Champa origins.
 Fragrance also elevates the exercise to become a multi-sensory experience, making it more immersive and more effective.

 It’s normal to feel vulnerable while meditating because the exercise is meant to get you to inspect yourself in the purest form.
 To do this effectively, you’d have to be willing to admit to all the good and bad residing within you.
 This is the core of meditation and is the reason it’s vital for you to feel secure during the whole process.
 Place your meditation area in a private part of your house which isn’t frequented by other occupants and guests.
 It’s also recommended that the space be enclosed so no one can interrupt you in the middle of a session.